Where are we now?

 Washington’s 2018-19 road usage charge pilot project was a year-long test of a RUC system where 2,000 drivers from across Washington had the chance to experience different approaches to road usage charging and see first-hand how it would impact them financially.
 The results of this initial research is available in the January 2020 Road Usage Charge Final Report.

-WA RUC FlexPay simulates installment payments for RUC as an alternative to annual lump sum transactions.
-Participants will be asked to pay the RUC they owed from the simulation in four monthly installments and answer questions about the ease of use of an installment plan, the effectiveness of reminders, and the value-add that an installment plan adds to their experience.
-The project will reimburse participants for the cost of the payments.
+WA RUC FlexPay simulated installment payments for RUC as an alternative to annual lump sum transactions.
+Participants were asked to pay the RUC they owed from the simulation in four monthly installments and answer questions about the ease of use of an installment plan, the effectiveness of reminders, and the value-add that an installment plan adds to their experience.
+The project reimbursed participants for the cost of the payments.

-WA RUC AutoPilot allows motorists to report road usage directly from their vehicles using on-board telematics.
-Eligible participants will be asked to activate their in-vehicle telematics program, which will then allow the project team to access data describing the number of miles driven in Washington provided by project partner Via.
-Drivers will receive a mock monthly statement and be asked to answer questions about the attractiveness of this approach and the accuracy of their statements.
+WA RUC AutoPilot allowed motorists to report road usage directly from their vehicles using on-board telematics.
+Eligible participants were asked to activate their in-vehicle telematics program, which then allowed the project team to access data describing the number of miles driven in Washington provided by project partner Via.
+Drivers received a mock monthly statement and were asked to answer questions about the attractiveness of this approach and the accuracy of their statements.

-WA RUC MilesExempt offers participants an opportunity to self-declare exemptions for out-of-state and off-road miles and provide documentation to back up these claims.
-Participants will be asked to provide evidence of out-of-state travel such as receipts, trip records, and employment verification, to substantiate claims for out-of-state mileage deductions beyond the standard deduction offered in the RUC simulation.
+WA RUC MilesExempt offered participants an opportunity to self-declare exemptions for out-of-state and off-road miles and provide documentation to back up these claims.
+Participants were asked to provide evidence of out-of-state travel such as receipts, trip records, and employment verification, to substantiate claims for out-of-state mileage deductions beyond the standard deduction offered in the RUC simulation.

 Want to learn even more about RUC?
 Visit these pages with detailed information and documentation: